Help at Home Has a Strong Record of Compliance

 - Surveys and external audits

 - Workplace conduct and employment practices

-All employees and representatives of Help at Home are required to conduct themselves in a way that supports the highest standards of ethics and integrity and to follow the standards set forth in our Code and our policies and procedures without exception.
+All employees and representatives of Help at Home are required to conduct themselves in a way that supports the highest standards of ethics and integrity and to follow the standards set forth in our Code of Ethical Standards and our policies and procedures without exception.

 All new employees must receive Compliance training.
-We also require distribution of the Code to all employees annually.
+We also require distribution of the Code of Ethical Standards to all employees annually.

 Additional specialized state-specific training is offered in areas such as eligibility for home health and hospice, HIPAA, medication administration, clinical and quality, coding, billing and reimbursement, and sales and marketing.
 Training is delivered through webcasts, state Learning Management Systems, online courses, and instructor-led sessions.
 All training is documented and tracked by a supervisor or member of management.

-Our Code establishes rules and procedures governing our employees’ interactions with current and potential referral sources, as well as those with the ability to influence or recommend a referral to one of our providers, helping ensure current regulations and laws are followed.
+Our Code of Ethical Standards establishes rules and procedures governing our employees’ interactions with current and potential referral sources, as well as those with the ability to influence or recommend a referral to one of our providers, helping ensure current regulations and laws are followed.